-In Canada, retail sales of supermarkets and other grocery stores amounted to approximately 79 billion Canadian dollars in 2015.
+In Canada, retail sales of supermarkets and other grocery stores amounted to approximately 82 billion Canadian dollars in 2017.
 Among the leading retailers are supermarket chains Costco, Loblaws, Sobeys and Walmart.
-With almost one hundred warehouses across Canada, Costco, a membership-only warehouse-club, saw a nine percent growth in net sales in 2015.
+With almost one hundred warehouses across Canada, Costco, a membership-only warehouse-club, saw a five percent growth in net sales in 2017.
 Named as one of the grocery retailers with the freshest products, a survey found that more than 60 percent of Canadian consumers were highly satisfied with the American company.

 With the cost of food on the rise, price was the number one priority for consumers shopping at multiple stores in Canada.
 In contrast, location was the leading reason for choosing a specific store.
 Meanwhile, food retail could potentially be transformed by online grocery shopping, given the increasing popularity of e-commerce in Canada.
 A survey found that groceries which are delivered to home was the preferred option for online grocery shopping, with Millennials aged 18 to 34 years most likely to use a mobile app for grocery shopping.